Section 11(i) – Lesser punishment

 Section 11(i), along with section 11(g), “constitutionally enshrines the fundamental notion that criminal laws should generally not operate retrospectively,” because “people’s conduct and the legal consequences that flow from it should be judged on the basis of the law in force at the time” (K.R.J., supra at paragraphs 1, 22).
 This

-“is rooted in values fundamental to our legal system, including respect for the rule of law and ensuring fairness in criminal proceedings” (K.R.J., supra at paragraph 27).
+“is rooted in values fundamental to our legal system, including respect for the rule of law and ensuring fairness in criminal proceedings” (K.R.J., supra at paragraph 27; see also Poulin, supra).
 Retrospective criminal laws prevent individuals from reliably foreseeing the consequences of their action, undercut the perceived integrity of the current law, are perceived as unfair, and can thereby undermine public confidence in the administration of justice (K.R.J., supra at paragraphs 23-25).

 Both sections 11(i) and 11(g)